-(Thousands) Location on Consolidated Balance Sheet December 31, 2017 December 31, 2016 Interest rate swaps Derivative asset \$ 6,793 \$ - Interest rate swaps Derivative liability \$ - \$ 6,102
+Location on Consolidated (Thousands) Balance Sheet December 31, 2017 December 31, 2016 Interest rate swaps Derivative asset \$ 6,793 \$ - Interest rate swaps Derivative liability \$ - \$ 6,102

 As of December 31, 2017, all of the interest rate swaps were valued in net unrealized gain positions and recognized as an asset balance within the derivative asset balance.
 As of December 31, 2016, all of the interest rate swaps were valued in net unrealized loss positions and recognized as liability balances within the derivative liability balance.
 For the years ended December 31, 2017 and 2016, the amount recorded in other comprehensive income related to the unrealized loss on derivative instruments was \$7.7 million and \$24.5 million, respectively.
-The amount reclassified out of other comprehensive income into interest expense on our Consolidated Statement of Income for the years ended December 31, 2017 and 2016, there were no ineffective portions of the change in fair value derivatives.
+The amount reclassified out of other comprehensive income into interest expense on our Consolidated Statement of Income for the years ended December 31, 2017 and 2016 was \$20.6 million and \$23.8 million, respectively.
+For the years ended December 31, 2017 and 2016, there were no ineffective portions of the change in fair value derivatives.